-Clearbanc is one of the newest and fastest-growing players in the business financing game.
+Clearbanc (who have recently rebranded to Clearco) is one of the newest and fastest-growing players in the business financing game.
 Founded in 2015, this Toronto-based startup has financed thousands of companies, including mattress manufacturer Leesa Sleep, fashion-rental service Le Tote, and home goods supplier Public Goods.

 Clearbanc’s growth and competitive edge can be attributed to its particular target clientele.
 Though they offer just one product, its requirements cater to two of the most promising industries: eCommerce and SaaS, which stands for “software as a service.”
 Popular SaaS companies include Slack, Mailchimp, Square, and Salesforce.
 Clearbanc’s product is exclusively designed for the unique financial circumstances these businesses face.